mtimoxenko/media-workbench/README.md

 - Special thanks to the team and contributors who have made this project possible.

 ## Entity-Relationship (ER) Model
-Below is the ER model of the NOC-ME-Workbench project:
+Below is the ER model of the Media-Workbench project:
 ![ER Model](docs/eer.png)